-It’s party time in Ultimate Team — starting early next month, FIFA 21 should be getting into celebration mode with its popular “Carniball” promo, based around the world-famous Carnivals across the globe every February and March.
+It’s nearly party time in Ultimate Team — starting this month, FIFA 21 should be getting into celebration mode with its popular “Carniball” promo, based around the world-famous annual Carnivals across the globe.

 Every year, countries like Brazil, Belgium, France, and Spain get into the festive spirit with massive Carnivals and parades, celebrating the historical season of Lent.

 To celebrate, FIFA rolls out super-boosted FUT squads, with players selected from celebrating countries.
 In the past, we’ve seen iconic footballers like Neymar, Hugo Lloris, Franck Ribéry, and Paulo Dybala handed big upgrades — and flashy new Ultimate Team cards to boot — as part of the early year event.